B61 nuclear bomb: Fuzing and delivery

-The B61 can be set for airburst or groundburst detonation, and freefall, retarded freefall or laydown delivery, the latter two options being achieved through the use of a parachute to slow down the weapon during release from the delivery aircraft.
+The B61 can be set for airburst or groundburst detonation, and by free fall, retarded free fall or laydown delivery through the use of a parachute to slow down the weapon during release from the delivery aircraft.
 Only the Mod 0 to 10 versions of the B61 are equipped with a parachute retarder (currently a 24-ft (7.3 m) diameter nylon/Kevlar chute).
 This offers the aircraft a chance to escape the blast in its retarded delivery modes, or allows the weapon to survive impact with the ground in laydown delivery mode.
 Contact preclusion can also be selected by the pilot.
 The weapon can be released at speeds up to Mach 2 and altitudes as low as 50 ft.
 In one of the weapon's laydown modes, it detonates 31 seconds after weapon release.

 The Mod 11 is a hardened penetration bomb with a reinforced casing and a delayed-action fuze; this allows the weapon to penetrate several metres into the ground before detonating, damaging fortified structures further underground.
 Developed from 1994, the Mod 11 went into service in 1997 replacing the older megaton-yield B53 bomb.
 About 50 Mod 11 bombs have been produced, their warheads converted from Mod 7 bombs.
 At present, the primary carrier for the Mod 11 is the B-2 Spirit.